New Jersey Birth Malpractice Lawyer

 • Not reacting quickly to problems: If a baby is in trouble, sometimes an emergency C-section or other quick actions are needed.
 If the medical team waits too long, it can cause severe harm.
 The Agency for Healthcare Research and Quality (AHRQ) consistently highlights that timely intervention is critical to preventing many birth-related complications.

 • Using birth tools incorrectly: Tools like forceps or vacuum extractors can be helpful in some deliveries.
-But if they’re used the wrong way or with too much force, they can cause serious injuries to the baby’s head, brain, or nerves.
+But if they’re used the wrong way or with excessive force due to improper technique, they can cause serious injuries to the baby’s head, brain, or nerves.

 • Mistakes with medication: Giving the wrong medicine, or too much medicine, to the mother during labor can sometimes harm the baby.